 Once infected, RRD seems to open up the door for other diseases.
 The combined attacks weaken the rose bush to the point that it will usually die within two to five years.

 Some of the researchers tell us that the best way to avoid the disease is to inspect the bushes well when purchasing.
-The disease seems to shows itself well in early June, so look for signs of the bunched up growth with a red to red/maroon blend to it.
+The disease seems to show itself well in early June, so look for signs of the bunched up growth with a red to red/maroon blend to it.
 Keep in mind that the new growth on many rose bushes will be a deep red to maroon color.
 However, the new growth on an infected rosebush will look distorted/disfigured compared to the foliage on others.

 There are times when someone spraying an herbicide may have some of the spray drift over onto the rose foliage.
 The damage the herbicide does may look very much like Rose Rosette but the telltale difference is the intense red stem color.
 Herbicide damage will usually leave the stem or upper cane green.

-Rose Rosette Control on Knockouts
+Rose Rosette Control on Knock Outs

-Conrad-Pyle, the parent company of Star Rose, which breeds the Knockout rose bushes, and Nova Flora, the breeding division of Star Roses and Plants, are working with researchers around the Country to attack the virus/disease in two ways.
+Conrad-Pyle, the parent company of Star Rose, which breeds the Knock Out rose bushes, and Nova Flora, the breeding division of Star Roses and Plants, are working with researchers around the country to attack the virus/disease in two ways.